FAQs

 Can I visit camp while my child is there?

-Yes and no…all first session and full season campers’ families have a Visiting Day on the Sunday at the end of first session.
+Yes and no…all first session and full season campers’ families have a Visiting Day at the end of first session.
 After visiting, first session families bring their camper home with them.
 For those first-time second session campers that haven’t toured camp, we encourage families to come up and visit camp between June 1 – 15 so that they may be more comfortable with their first Micah experience.

 What if my child gets sick?

-Camp Micah has a full health center staffed by 4 full time nurses and 1 assistant nurse throughout the summer.
+Camp Micah has a full health center staffed by five full time nurses (RNs) and 1 assistant nurse throughout the summer.
 Micah also has a doctor on site and Bridgton Hospital is a short 10 minute drive from camp, right outside of Bridgton Center.
 Micah also has access to Maine Med, a level 1 trauma hospital in Portland.